 The case also demonstrates that it may not be possible to hide behind a blanket exclusion clause as this may not pass the requirement of reasonableness set out in the Unfair Contractual Terms Act 1977.

-For further information relating to the points raised in this article, please contact Johanne Spittle or a member of the Property Litigation Team.
+For further information relating to the points raised in this article, please contact a member of the Commerical Property Litigation Team.

 Please note this information is provided by way of example and may not be complete and is certainly not intended to constitute legal advice.
 You should take bespoke advice for your circumstances.